-Whether it be the family dog, or the child herself was the culprit, chewed body parts is extremely common in ponies.
+Whether it was the family dog, or the child herself who was the culprit, chewed body parts is extremely common in ponies.
 This used to be a life ender for the pony, but now thanks to Sculpey, Apoxy Sculpt, and similar products, just about any of these defects can be corrected.
 How well this turns out depends on how good you are at sculpting and mixing paint colors.
 Practice makes perfect, and hey, what you do can't look worse than those missing ears, right?

 No one knows exactly what causes pony cancer or even what it is, but the theory that it is caused by a deterioration of vinyl from age is the most popular.
 There is also some debate over whether or not it can spread to uninfected ponies.

 Luckily, the general cleaning of ponies is quite simple.
 Dawn Dish Detergent will remove dust and a lot of surface dirt.
 Sometimes it also seems to brighten the pony's color.
 Mr. Clean Magic Erasers will remove more stubborn surface dirt and an OxiClean bath will get rid of more deeply embedded dirt and often brightens the pony's color.
 Use pipe cleaners or bottle brushes to scrub the insides of the pony.
 Every collector has his or her own favorite method and tools for general cleaning.
 You'll quickly develop your own as well!
 Yum-Yum at the MLP Arena has a cute cleaning video available here: My Little Pony - basic wash and style tutorial.